technomancy/leiningen/doc/PLUGINS.md

 cumbersome.
 Once you've installed the plugin once, you can avoid this annoyance by creating a `.lein-classpath` file in your test project containing the path to the `src` directory of your plugin.
-If your plugin depends on another library that you are also working with then that needs to be added as another line to `.lein-classpath`.
+If your plugin depends on another library that you are also working on then that needs to be added as another line to `.lein-classpath`.

 When emitting output, please use `leiningen.core.main/info`,